-Excellence Impact Quality and efficiency of the implementation Coordination and support action (CSA) the project's objectives.
+Excellence 33 Impact q quality and efficiency of • the implementation Coordination and support action (CSA) Clarity and pertinence of the project's objectives.
 Quality of the proposed coordination and/or support measures including soundness of methodology.
-Credibility of the pathways to achieve the expected outcomes and impacts specified in the work programme, and the likely scale and significance of the contributions from the project.
-Quality and effectiveness of the work plan, assessment of risks, and appropriateness of the effort assigned to work packages, and the resources overall.
-Quality of the proposed joint activities to achieve the deliverables.
-Suitability and quality of the measures to maximise expected outcomes and impacts, as set out in the dissemination and exploitation plan, including Capacity and role of each participant, and the extent to which the consortium as a whole brings together the necessary expertise. communication activities.
-Appropriateness of the project management Quality and credibility of the action to contribute achieving the EU-Rail Master Plan objectives and the expected impact of the EU-Rail Multi-Annual Work Programme structure and quality of the proposed coordination.
+Quality of the proposed Credibility of the pathways to achieve the expected outcomes and impacts specified in the work programme, and the likely scale and significance of the contributions from the project. • Quality and effectiveness of the work plan, assessment of risks, and appropriateness of the effort assigned to work packages, and the resources overall. joint activities to achieve the deliverables. • Suitability and quality of the measures to maximise expected outcomes and impacts, as set out in the dissemination and exploitation plan, including • Capacity and role of each participant, and the extent to which the consortium as a whole brings together the necessary expertise. • communication activities. • Appropriateness of the project management Quality and credibility of the action to contribute achieving the EU-Rail Master Plan objectives and the expected impact of the EU-Rail Multi-Annual Work Programme structure and quality of the proposed coordination.

-&lt;sup>87 The following aspects will be taken into account, to the extent that the proposed work corresponds to the description in the work programme.
+The following aspects will be taken into account, to the extent that the proposed work corresponds to the description in the work programme.